videojs/generator-videojs-plugin/generators/app/templates/docs/_standards.md

 ## Building

-Building a standard video.js plugin must be possible through npm scripts (`"scripts"` in `package.json`).
+Building a standard video.js plugin should be possible through npm scripts (`"scripts"` in `package.json`).
 In general, these scripts will delegate to Grunt, but for simple plugins Grunt may be overkill.
 Regardless, the following npm scripts exist by default and are expected to exist for all standard video.js plugins:

 Script      | Description
 ----------- | -----------